Benohene/pb_majestic_cloding/README.md

 ### EPIC 1: Initial Django Setup

-- As a Developer I can set up Django and install the supporting libraries predicted to be needed so that I am ready to start development
+- As a Developer, I can set up Django and install the supporting libraries predicted to be needed so that I am ready to start development
-- As a Developer I need to create the env.py and add to .gitignore so that I can securely deploy the site without exposing developer keys/information
+- As a Developer I need to create the env.py and add it to .gitignore so that I can securely deploy the site without exposing developer keys/information

 ### Epic 2: UX/UI Design

-- As a Developer I can build a base template so that it can be extended to any templates that may require it.
+- As a Developer, I can build a base template so that it can be extended to any templates that may require it.
-- As a Developer I can design an aesthetically pleasing Homepage so that users have a positive experience when visiting the site.
+- As a Developer, I can design an aesthetically pleasing Homepage so that users have a positive experience when visiting the site.
-- As a Developer I can implement message toasts so that the user/customer is alerted when they carry out and action or encounter and error.
+- As a Developer, I can implement message toasts so that the user/customer is alerted when they carry out an action or encounter an error.

 ### EPIC 3: Authorization and Authentication